richardking/richardking.github.com/_posts/2014-02-22-api-and-callbacks.markdown

 end
 {% endhighlight %}

-The controller spec was even more convoluted, because I could actually instantiate an object and stub out the instance methods, since the controller handles all of that.
+The controller spec was even more convoluted, because I couldn't actually instantiate an object and stub out the instance methods, since the controller handles all of that.
 So I had to monkey-patch the model, and also un-monkey-patch it so it didn't affect subsequent tests.

 {% highlight ruby %}
 require 'spec_helper'